-The bill aims to repeal certain reporting requirements for the State Insurance Department and the State Securities Department while revising others.
+The bill aims to repeal certain reporting requirements for the State Insurance Department and the State Securities Department while revising some existing reporting obligations.
 Specifically, it repeals Arkansas Code 23-42-111, which mandated quarterly reports from the State Securities Department regarding funds received or transactions related to court orders or settlement agreements.
-Additionally, it repeals Arkansas Code 23-61-116, which required the Insurance Commissioner to submit an annual report on health insurance fraud activities, and Arkansas Code 23-61-610, which required annual reporting by the Administrator of the Risk Management Division to the Governor and Legislative Council.
+Additionally, it repeals Arkansas Code 23-61-116, which required the Insurance Commissioner to submit an annual report on health insurance fraud activities, and Arkansas Code 23-61-610, which required annual reporting from the Risk Management Division to the Governor and Legislative Council.

 In contrast, the bill amends Arkansas Code 23-61-112(a) to include a new requirement for the Insurance Commissioner to report on activities related to investigating and combating health insurance fraud, detailing referrals received, investigations initiated and completed, and other relevant information.
-Furthermore, it modifies Arkansas Code 23-61-805(a) to remove the requirement for the State Insurance Department to report recommendations for assessments or user fees to the Legislative Council.
-Lastly, it amends Arkansas Code 23-79-1503(c) to change the frequency of reports under Wendelyn's Craniofacial Law from biannual to upon request from specific committee cochairs.
+Furthermore, it modifies the reporting requirements under Arkansas Code 23-67-313 and 23-79-1503, changing the frequency and conditions under which reports must be submitted to legislative committees.
+Overall, the bill streamlines reporting processes while enhancing accountability in specific areas related to health insurance fraud.

 Old version SB483 V2 - 3-31-2025 02:28 PM: 23-42-111, 03-31-2025, 25-1-403(1), 23-61-112(a), 23-61-116, 23-61-610, 23-61-805(a), 23-67-313(b), 23-79-1503(c)